foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/openthread/ncp/README.md

 # OpenThread NCP Example

 This application is designed to show how to use the OpenThread Network Co-Processor (NCP) example in embARC.
+It can serve as a low-power wireless Network Co-Processor (NCP) to communicate with Userspace WPAN Network Daemon (wpantund) on Unix-like operating systems.
+It can be used along with OpenThread wpantund to provide Internet connectivity to the Thread network.

 ## Hardware and Software Setup
 ### Required Hardware